-CHAN Loi Shun, aged 54, has been an Executive Director of the Company since January 2011 and Chief Financial Officer of the Company since January 2006.
-He joined Hutchison Whampoa Limited, which is a substantial shareholder of the Company within the meaning of Part XV of the SFO, in January 1992 and has been with the Cheung Kong Group since May 1994.
+CHAN Loi Shun, aged 55, has been an Executive Director of the Company since January 2011 and Chief Financial Officer of the Company since January 2006.
+He joined Hutchison Whampoa Limited ("HWL") in January 1992 and has been with the CK Group since May 1994.
 Mr. Chan is also an Executive Director of Power Assets Holdings Limited, HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
-Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong.
-Mr. Chan is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
+Except for HWL and HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong.
+Mr. Chan is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
 Mr. Chan is a fellow of the Hong Kong Institute of Certified Public Accountants, a fellow of the Association of Chartered Certified Accountants and also a member of the Institute of Certified Management Accountants (Australia).

-CHEN Tsien Hua, aged 55, has been an Executive Director of the Company since January 2017 and the Head of Business Development of the Company since 2005.
-She joined Hutchison Whampoa Limited, which is a substantial shareholder of the Company within the meaning of Part XV of the SFO, in August 1992 and has been with the Company since July 1996.
+CHEN Tsien Hua, aged 56, has been an Executive Director of the Company since January 2017 and the Head of Business Development of the Company since 2005.
+She joined Hutchison Whampoa Limited in August 1992 and has been with the Company since July 1996.
 Ms. Chen holds a Bachelor's degree in Social Sciences and a Master's degree in Business Administration.

-Frank John SIXT, aged 65, has been an Executive Director of the Company since its incorporation in May 1996.
+Frank John SIXT, aged 66, has been an Executive Director of the Company since its incorporation in May 1996.
 Mr. Sixt is the Group Finance Director and Deputy Managing Director of CK Hutchison Holdings Limited.
-He is also the Non-executive Chairman of TOM Group Limited, a Director of Hutchison Telecommunications (Australia) Limited and Husky Energy Inc., and an Alternate Director of Hutchison Telecommunications (Australia) Limited, HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
+He is also the Non-executive Chairman of TOM Group Limited, a Director of Hutchison Telecommunications (Australia) Limited and Husky Energy Inc., and an Alternate Director of Hutchison Telecommunications (Australia) Limited, Australia) Limited Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
 Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong or overseas.
 Mr. Sixt is a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO, and a director of certain companies controlled by certain substantial shareholders of the Company.
 He holds a Master's degree in Arts and a Bachelor's degree in Civil Law, and is a member of the Bar and of the Law Society of the Provinces of Quebec and Ontario, Canada.